-once their degree is complete.
-However, remedial education is not without its share of controversy in circles of higher education.
+Remedial education has become an integral part of the community college experience for many schools across the country.
+Students who need additional help in the core curricula like reading, writing, and math can get the help they need to succeed in a college program and get a higher-paying job once their degree is complete.
+However, remedial education is not without its share of controversy in higher education circles.
 Some question the need for such courses and believe the money spent on remedial education could effectively be allocated elsewhere.

 Who Owns the Problem?

-If high schools do not know what the college-readiness standards are, it can be nearly impossible for them to adequately prepare students for the academic rigors of postsecondary education.
-While the author of the article acknowledges that setting college standards across the country would not be easy, he does assert the process is absolutely necessary if schools are to minimize the need for remedial courses – and make those that are offered more effective in helping students achieve success.
+If high schools do not know the college-readiness standards, it can be nearly impossible for them to adequately prepare students for the academic rigors of postsecondary education.
+While the article's author acknowledges that setting college standards across the country would not be easy, he does assert the process is absolutely necessary if schools are to minimize the need for remedial courses – and make those offered more effective in helping students achieve success.
 The ACT and SAT have offered up cut scores that could create clear standards because they accurately align with a student’s success in college.

 The Prevalence of Remedial Education